MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 From the start Marlin was built by and for [RepRap](//reprap.org/wiki/) enthusiasts to be a straightforward, reliable, and adaptable printer driver that "just works."
 As a testament to its quality, Marlin is used by several respected commercial 3D printers.
 [LulzBot](https://www.lulzbot.com/), [Průša Research](https://www.prusa3d.com/), [Creality3D](https://creality3d.shop/), [BIQU](https://www.biqu.equipment/), [Geeetech](https://www.geeetech.com/), and [Ultimaker](https://ultimaker.com/) are just a few of the vendors who ship a variant of Marlin.
 Marlin is also capable of driving CNC machines and laser engravers.

-One key to Marlin's popularity is that it can run on a wide variety of inexpensive [micro-controllers](//en.wikipedia.org/wiki/Microcontroller) including 8-bit [Atmel AVR](//www.atmel.com/products/microcontrollers/avr/) Marlin 2.x has added support for 32-bit boards.
-These chips are at the center of the popular [open source](//en.wikipedia.org/wiki/Open-source_hardware) [Arduino/Genuino](//arduino.cc) platform.
-The reference platforms for Marlin is an Arduino Mega2560 with RAMPS 1.4 and Re-Arm with Ramps 1.4.
+One key to Marlin's usefulness is that it's built around the lightweight Arduino framework, so it runs on a huge number of inexpensive [micro-controllers](//en.wikipedia.org/wiki/Microcontroller) from classic [Atmel AVR](//www.atmel.com/products/microcontrollers/avr/) 8-bit boards all the way up to the latest ARM 32-bit OEM and upgrade boards from companies like BigTreeTech and Makerbase.

 Marlin aims to support all possible boards and machine configurations.
 We want it to be configurable, customizable, extensible, and economical for hobbyists and vendors alike.
-A Marlin build can be very small (under 64KB), for use on a headless printer with only modest hardware.
+A minimal Marlin build can be very small (under 64KB), for use on a headless printer with only modest hardware.
 Features are enabled as-needed to support added components.

 ## Main features